 If you see video but can't hear audio

-If you can't hear audio when you're streaming videos from your iOS device or Mac to your Apple TV, make sure the volume is turned up and not muted on both your iOS device and your television or receiver.
+If you can't hear audio when streaming videos from your iOS device or Mac to your Apple TV, make sure the volume has been turned up and isn't muted on both your iOS device and your television or receiver.

 If you're streaming videos from an iPhone or iPad, check the Ring/Silent switch.
 If it's set to silent, you'll see an orange line.
 Toggle the switch to turn on the ringer.

-If you still aren't able to use AirPlay even after trying these steps, contact Apple Support.
+If you're still not able to use AirPlay after trying these steps, contact Apple Support.